qin2xue3jian4/EAC-Net/README.md

 ## Usage Examples

 The following examples demonstrate how to use `EAC-Net` for charge density modeling of water molecular systems.
+You can find the example scripts in our notebook: [EAC-NET Water Example](https://colab.research.google.com/drive/1LHpOWC5HNuV9S8Knju6scarBzGpb54iQ?usp=sharing)

 ### Training the Model
 ```bash